Marriott International: Marriott International

 In November 2021, the company was criticized for refusing to host the World Uyghur Congress at one of its properties in Prague, citing reasons of "political neutrality".

 In August 2022, employees began moving into the company's new 21-story, 785,000-square-foot headquarters building on Wisconsin Avenue, ahead of an official opening on September 21.
 The new building was constructed over four years as part of a $600 million downtown Bethesda campus, together with the adjacent Marriott Bethesda Downtown hotel.

-In 2023, a criminal investigation was opened against Marriott in Poland, claiming that it acted fraudulently and unethically against the Lim company, the owner of a Warsaw hotel.
+In 2023, a criminal investigation was opened against Marriott in Poland, claiming that it acted fraudulently and unethically against the Lim Company, the owner of a Warsaw hotel.
 During the COVID-19 period, Marriott would not keep up the hotel's maintenance and shifted the costs of maintaining the empty hotel to the Lim Company.
-At the same time Marriott prevented the Lim Company from renting the hotel to the National Health Fund for doctors' housing or contracting for advertising deals until the Lim Company would pay unwarranted bonuses to Marriott.
+At the same time, Marriott prevented the Lim Company from renting the hotel to the National Health Fund for doctors' housing or contracting for advertising deals until the Lim Company would pay unwarranted bonuses to Marriott.

 Also in the same year, on May 1, Marriott announced that it completed the acquisition of Mexican hotelier Hoteles City Express.
 By this move, Marriott officially entered the affordable midscale-segment under City Express by Marriott brands.
-The company also launched another brand focusing on budget extended stays called StudioRes in August, and an extension to its Four Points by Sheraton brand called Four Points Express in September.
+The company also launched another brand focusing on budget extended stays called StudioRes in August, and an extension to its Four Points by Sheraton brand called Four Points Express (later called Four Points Flex) in September.

 In August 2024, Marriott announced a long-term licensing agreement with Sonder, adding 10,500 rooms to their portfolio and allowing customers to earn or redeem Marriott Bonvoy points at Sonder properties starting in late 2024.
-Marriott terminated its partnership with Sonder on November 9, 2025 citing default by Sonder.

-In December 2024, Marriott's luxury hotel chain, W Hotels introduced W Las Vegas.
+In December 2024, one of Marriott's luxury hotel chains, W Hotels introduced W Las Vegas, replacing the Delano Las Vegas.

 In April 2025, the company acquired Citizen M, a Dutch-based hotel brand, for $355 million.
 The deal is expected to be completed by the end of the year and is subject to regulatory approval.
+That same year in May, Series by Marriott was launched through a founding deal with Concept Hospitality Private Limited.

 In December 2024, Marriott announced plans to expand into outdoor-focused lodging through the acquisition of Postcard Cabins and a long-term partnership agreement with Trailborn.
 The Postcard Cabins portfolio, consisting of 29 properties and more than 1,200 units across the United States, was incorporated into Marriott’s offerings through the deal.
 Trailborn, which operated five lodges totaling 559 rooms near major outdoor recreation areas, also joined under a separate long-term agreement.
 Together, the arrangements were presented as what Marriott described as its planned Outdoor Collection platform.
 The Outdoor Collection was formally launched in late September 2025.